johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-hypr.md

 <!--![screenshot3 hypr edge API.](media/microsoft-edge-connectors-hypr/3.png) -->

-   If the Microsoft Edge management service is not listed in your environment, you’ll need to add it to your tenant.
+   If the Microsoft Edge management service isn't listed in your environment, you need to add it to your tenant.
 To do this, navigate to [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and sign in with your account.
 Once signed in, copy the provided request and execute it (App ID: ff846ae4-7ec9-42f4-8576-eb14198ad5e1).

    Make sure to grant Graph Explorer the necessary permissions under the **Modify permissions** tab.
 After completing these steps, the Microsoft Edge management service should appear in your tenant.